 The SSA changed how they evaluate neurological disorders, such as Epilepsy and Cerebral Palsy.
 For the first time since 1985, SSA has issued revised listings for Neurological Disorders for adults and children (Listings 11.00 and 111.00).
 The SSA also made minor corresponding changes to the musculoskeletal system (adult and children) and mental disorders (adult only) listings.
-The new version of the listings can be found at 81 Fed.
+The new version of the listings are at 81 Fed.
 Reg.
 43048 (July 1, 2016).
 SSA believes the new changes reflect program experience and advances in medical knowledge.

-SSA REMOVES IQ SCORE FROM NEUROLOGICAL LISTINGS
+SSA REMOVES IQ SCORE FROM NEUROLOGICAL DISORDERS LISTINGS

 Some specific changes include SSA’s removal of the IQ score from its neurological listings because advances in medical knowledge of cerebral palsy (for adults and children), epilepsy (for children), spinal cord insults (for children), and program experience indicate that an IQ score does not provide the best measure of limitations in cognitive functioning associated with these disorders.